AgeOfLearning/todo-app/README.md

 export default AddTodo;
 ```

 Here we mixin the `validationMixin` and use a built in `isRequired` validation method to make sure the given field of interest is not empty.
-We setup a validation object `this.validators` which describes what component properties to validation and what validation methods to use.
+We setup a validation object `this.validators` which describes what component properties to validate and what validation methods to use.
 Here we just use the build `isRequired` method.
-We run validation in the on input event handler and verify form validation in our submit event handler.
+We run validation in the `@input` event handler and verify form validation in the `@submit` event handler.
 Now let's update the view to reflect when the form is invalid.

+We'll toggle the disabled attribute on the add button as needed and add a custom message when the user attempts to enter an empty todo item.

 ```javascript
 // routes/home/modules/add-todo/template.js

 export default (ctx, html) => html`
   <form @submit=${(e) => ctx.addTodo(e)}>
     <input